Top 10 Things to Do After a Bicycle Crash

 A delay in obtaining medical treatment may negatively affect any future insurance claim or court case you may bring.
 Without a medical record definitively establishing your injuries soon after the crash, it may be difficult or even impossible to link any injuries you may later complain of back to when the crash happened.

-The injuries that often result from a crash between a bicycle and a motor vehicle are unfortunately of a very serious nature.
+Unfortunately, the injuries that often result from crashes between a bicycle and a motor vehicle are very serious.
 These injuries include broken and fractured bones, neck and back injuries, crush injuries, face and scalp lacerations, and traumatic brain injuries (TBI).
-Sometimes it can be difficult to tell if you have experienced a TBI or even a life threatening brain bleed.
+Sometimes it can be difficult to tell if you have experienced a TBI or even a life-threatening brain bleed.
 You do not need to hit your head to suffer a TBI, as it can also be caused by a jolt or blow to the body.
-If you suspect that you are suffering from any TBI related symptoms you should be immediately evaluated at an ER.
+If you suspect that you are suffering from any TBI-related symptoms, you should be immediately evaluated at an ER.

 7. Do Not Communicate With The Adverse Insurance Company

-After the crash the driver’s auto insurance company may contact you to discuss the incident.
-The representative calling you will likely sound friendly, helpful, and may even be offering you money, but it is important to remember that they are not looking out for your best interests.
-They are a business, and their first interest is their company’s bottom line.
-Often they will push for a quick settlement in an attempt to get the matter off of their books.
+After the crash, the driver’s auto insurance company may contact you to discuss the incident.
+The representative calling you will likely sound friendly and helpful and may even offer you money, but it is important to remember that they are not looking out for your best interests.
+They are a business whose first interest is their company’s bottom line.
+Often they will push for a quick settlement to get the matter off their books.

-The insurance representative may ask you for a recorded statement regarding how the crash happened.
-In these statements they are hoping that you may contradict yourself or even admit fault.
+The insurance representative may ask you for a recorded statement about the crash.
+They hope you may contradict yourself or even admit fault in these statements.
 They are searching for ways to get out of paying you entirely.
 You have no legal obligation to give a recorded statement to the driver’s insurance company.
 If you choose to hire an attorney, the law firm will handle all communication and negotiation with the insurance company to ensure that your rights and interests are protected every step of the way.

 8. Wait To Settle Your Case

 As mentioned previously, once the driver’s auto insurance company determines that their driver was at fault, they may try to settle your claim as quickly as possible.
 They may offer you compensation for your bike and compensation for your medical bills.
 The person you are negotiating with may sound like they want to give you money right away in an effort to help your own personal needs.
-However in reality, the settlement may be offered without any concern for the true severity of your injuries or your potential need for future medical treatment.
+However, in reality, the settlement may be offered without concern for your injuries’ true severity or your potential need for future medical treatment.